Technicolor Group

-Technicolor Group S.A. (formerly Technicolor Creative Studios) was a French company that is involved in visual effects, motion graphics and animation services for the entertainment, media and advertising industries.
-Headquartered in Paris, France, it is a spin-off of the former Technicolor SA, which subsequently renamed itself as Vantiva.
+Technicolor Group S.A. (formerly Technicolor Production Services, then Technicolor Creative Studios) was a French company of American origin that is involved in visual effects, motion graphics and animation services for the entertainment, media and advertising industries.
+The company was part of the French Thomson group – which became Technicolor SA and later Vantiva – from 2001 to 2021, when Technicolor Production Services became independent, until it ceased operations in 2025.

+Headquartered in Paris and Hollywood, it was the successor to the American company of the same name—which later became one of its subsidiaries—founded in 1914 in Boston by Herbert Kalmus, Daniel F. Comstock, and W. B. Westcott, and a pioneer of Technicolor technology.
 The company used to operate the visual effects, motion graphics and animation units for films, episodic series and video games under their subsidiaries: the Moving Picture Company (MPC), The Mill, Mikros Animation, and Technicolor Games.

 As of February 2025, it was reported that the UK branch of Technicolor had appointed administrators, and the French company had entered receivership.
 The company's assets began to be sold off shortly after.

-Background
+History

+Origins

 The creation of Technicolor dates back to 1915 while the first version of said picture processing technology was patented and followed by the later versions in the several decades.
 The original company that owned the technology, Technicolor Motion Picture Corporation, was co-founded by the Massachusetts Institute of Technology (MIT) graduates Herbert Kalmus and Daniel Frost Comstock in 1915.
 The first commercial film that used Technicolor is The Gulf Between, which released on 13 September 1917, and was lost in a fire incident on 25 March 1961.

 Technicolor was involved in ownership changes in several years.
 In 1982, MacAndrews & Forbes acquired Technicolor for $100 million, then sold it in 1988 to the British company Carlton Communications for $780 million.

+2001–2014: acquisition by the French company Thomson

 In 2001, French-based media and electronics company Thomson Multimedia acquired Technicolor from Carlton for $2.1 billion.

 On 1 February 2010, Thomson Multimedia changed its name to Technicolor SA, assuming the name of the picture processing technology which has been widely known for more than 95 years.

+In November 2010, Technicolor SA announced the closure of its film processing plant in North Hollywood—a former Universal site for nearly forty years—in favor of its Montreal facility.

+2014–2021: multiple acquisitions and creation of Technicolor Production Services

+In 2014, Technicolor SA consolidated its digital production, post-production, and digital distribution operations into a single division called Technicolor Production Services.
+The following year, Tim Sarnoff, president of Technicolor Production Services, announced the acquisition of the French studio OuiDo!
+Productions, which became Technicolor Animation Productions (TAP).

-Prior to transforming the Production Services division into its Creative Studios unit, Technicolor sold its post-production unit to Streamland Media on 4 May 2021.
+Prior to transforming the Technicolor Production Services division into its Technicolor Creative Studios unit, Technicolor SA sold its post-production unit to Streamland Media on 4 May 2021.